 \subsubsection{Waveform-Independent Inner Clutter Covariance Estimation in ISAC Systems}

-The SCM-type estimators in Secs.~IV-B.1--IV-B.4 learn the \emph{spatial} disturbance covariance $\mathbf{R}^{\text{sp}}_{I,n}\in\mathbb{C}^{N_\text{r}\times N_\text{r}}$ from per-symbol snapshots $\mathbf{y}_n[\ell]$.
+The SCM-type estimators in Sections~IV-B.1--IV-B.4 learn the \emph{spatial} disturbance covariance $\mathbf{R}^{\text{sp}}_{I,n}\in\mathbb{C}^{N_\text{r}\times N_\text{r}}$ from per-symbol snapshots $\mathbf{y}_n[\ell]$.
 The extension to STAP replaces $\mathbf{y}_n[\ell]$ by stacked space-time snapshots and yields $\mathbf{R}^{\text{st}}_{I,n}\in\mathbb{C}^{N_\text{r}L\times N_\text{r}L}$, whose estimation typically relies on independent secondary data indexed by training range gates and/or multiple CPIs.
 Unlike conventional radar systems that employ an identical periodically pulsed waveform, ISAC systems that perform joint sensing and communication on the same resource blocks (RBs) employ waveforms that change with each CPI, due to the presence of random communication data.
 Consequently, even if the physical scene is unchanged, the cold-clutter covariance observed at the receiver changes with the illuminating waveform.
+Kernel learning is therefore most reliable when the secondary data are collected using probing waveforms with explicit slow-time structure, since temporally independent data symbols tend to whiten the slow-time statistics after averaging and weaken the clutter Doppler signature in the second-order statistics.
 For joint transmit--receive optimization, it is therefore desirable to factor the cold-clutter covariance into a waveform-dependent term and an underlying waveform-independent clutter signature.
 Since this signature depends on whether the receiver performs STAP or spatial-only processing, we next discuss two corresponding kernel formulations: a space-time inner clutter kernel associated with the space-time waveform $\mathbf{X}_n$, and a spatial kernel associated with spatial-only beamforming via $\mathbf{W}_n$.

 Based on the signal model and definitions in \eqref{eq:y_nl}--\eqref{eq:yn def}, the stacked cold-clutter on subcarrier $n$ can be written as

 where $\beta_{c,n}$ is the reflection coefficient of clutter patch $c$.
 Under the standard uncorrelated patch model, $\mathbb{E}\{\beta_{c,n}\beta_{c',n}^*\}=0,~\forall c\neq c'$, and $\mathbb{E}\{|\beta_{c,n}|^2\} = \sigma_{c,n}^2$.
 The space-time cold-clutter covariance on subcarrier $n$ is defined as $\mathbf{R}^{\text{st}}_{\text{cc},n}\triangleq \mathbb{E}\{\mathbf{y}_{\text{cc},n}\mathbf{y}_{\text{cc},n}^H\}$, which in practice can be estimated from target-free secondary snapshots.
 For a given CPI with the probing matrix $\mathbf{X}_n$, the SCM estimate of $\mathbf{R}^{\text{st}}_{\text{cc},n}$ is given by: